 - Scroll down to the Disclaimers section in Proposal Content.

-Note: The placeholder for the MCS system performance summary table is only available within the Disclaimers section of the Proposal Template.
+Note: The placeholder for the MCS system performance summary table and sunpath shading diagram is only available within the Disclaimers section of the Proposal Template.

 - You can add the placeholder for the MCS system performance summary under any Disclaimer section by clicking on the icon as shown in the image below.

-And then search for the Compliance System Performance Table (If Applicable).
+And then search for the .
 It is recommended to either place it under System Performance or System Hardware Components to show the MCS table directly under the System hardware section in MyEnergy.

-- Save the proposal template and go to MyEnergy to see if the MCS system performance table has been applied.
-The MCS system performance table should look like the table shown below:
+- Save the proposal template and go to MyEnergy to see if the MCS system performance table and sunpath shading diagram have been applied as follows:

 Setting up the Occupancy Archetype for MCS Self-consumption Calculations